 A JWT signature must be completed with the RS256 algorithm, using the API Access Key.

-Tokens must expire one hour (or less) after they are issued, otherwise the request is rejected.
+Tokens must expire one hour or less after they are issued, otherwise the request is rejected.
+A clock skew of 60 seconds is allowed.